irmen/prog8/reference.md

 - reduction of source code length
 - easier program understanding (because it's higher level, and more terse)
+- option to automatically run the compiled program in the Vice emulator
 - modularity, symbol scoping, subroutines
 - subroutines have enforced input- and output parameter definitions
 - automatic variable allocations
 - various data types other than just bytes
 - automatic type conversions
 - floating point operations
 - automatically preserving and restoring CPU registers state, when calling routines that otherwise would clobber these
 - abstracting away low level aspects such as zero page handling, program startup, explicit memory addresses
+- breakpoints, that let the Vice emulator drop into the monitor if execution hits them
+- source code labels automatically loaded in Vice emulator so it can show them in disassembly
+- conditional gotos
-- @todo: conditionals and loops
+- @todo: loops
 - @todo: memory block operations

 It still allows for low level programming however and inline assembly blocks to write performance critical pieces of code, but otherwise compiles fairly straightforwardly